telliott99/Swift-write-ups/Enum.md

-Historically, enumerations or ``enum``'s are a way to pass around an integer as a code for something, in a type-safe way.
+Historically, an enumeration (or the ``enum`` type) is a way to pass around an integer as a code for something, in a type-safe way.
 From the Objective-C docs:

 ```objc
 enum {